 - Added a writing section.

 - Length increased to 3 hours and 45 minutes (not including breaks)

 - Perfect score changed from 1600 to 2400.

 Another Major change in the SAT happened in 2016.
 The plan to redesign SAT was announced in 2014 but was only implemented in March 2016.
 The changes were made to incorporate to the actual learning and work encountered by high school students in their classrooms.

-The following were changes made in 2016:
+These were changes made to the SAT in 2016:

 - Emphasis on the use of evidence to support answers